Sharareh18/Hexplained/Develop/hexplained-tutorial.md

 # Hexplained - A Regex Tutorial On Matching A Hex

 Matching a hex value using regular expressions is a powerful tool in programming and this tutorial will help you understand the concept.

 A regular expression (shortened as regex), is a sequence of characters that specifies a match pattern in text.
 In other words, they're patterns used to identify or match character combinations in strings.
 Matching a hex value using regex can be useful in many applications, such as validating input, parsing data, and searching for specific patterns.

-Now, a hexadecimal is a base-16 numbering system that uses 16 unique digits to represent numbers.
+Now to clarify, a hexadecimal is a base-16 numbering system that uses 16 unique digits to represent numbers.
 It's commonly used to represent binary-coded values in a human-friendly way.
 Hex values are often used to define colors, memory locations, and other data types in programming.

 ## Summary